catallog/django-ext_fields/README.md

 ## I have some awesome idea, can I help?

 Of couse!
-That's why it is on github, feel free to make forks and pool requests!
+That's why it is on github, feel free to make forks and poll requests!

 ## I don't have any idea, but I want to help you...